France jails Louvre machete attacker for 30 years

-PARIS (AFP) - A French court on Thursday (June 24) jailed for 30 years a man who attacked soldiers with machetes outside the world-famous Louvre museum in Paris.
+PARIS • A French court on Thursday jailed for 30 years a man who attacked soldiers with machetes outside the world-famous Louvre museum in Paris.

 A married father who did commercial work for a Dubai-based company, Hamahmi rushed at a group of soldiers patrolling the Louvre area early on Feb 3, 2017, armed with a machete in each hand and wearing a T-shirt with a skull motif.